DraconDev/go-templ-htmx-ex/NEXT_STEPS_PRIORITIZATION.md

 **What it includes:**
 - Complete profile page (name, email, avatar, bio)
-- Edit profile functionality
+- Edit profile functionality  > we are using info from social logins
-- Avatar/image upload system
+- Avatar/image upload system > we are using social logins only so this is out
 - Account settings (notifications, preferences)
 - Integration with existing auth flow